-Twenty three years ago I was in the same position desperately trying to find information that would help me survive.
+I was keenly aware of the lack of holism in cancer care when I was diagnosed, 23 years ago.
+In those pre-Google days I was desperately trying to find information that would help me survive and it sparked a desire in me to make it easier.
 I’ve devoted the best part of my working life since then learning how to help myself and others to put breast cancer behind them.
-Along the way I’ve gained lots of qualifications and experience and I’d love to share it with you.
+Along the way I’ve gained lots of qualifications and experience and I’d love to share them with you.

 Pimp Your Prognosis

-But I want to be completely clear that the first thing you must do is get the best medical help you can as early as possible in the cancer process.
+But I want to be completely clear that the first thing to do is get the best diagnosis and medical help you can as early as possible in the cancer process.
 Nutritional therapy is a complementary option, designed to work in addition to conventional medicine to improve outcomes, enhance recovery and reduce future risk.
 Patients who are metabolically healthy respond much better to treatment, experience reduced side effects, recover faster and enjoy improved outcomes.

 The Five Frontiers

 Given the right conditions, your body has more healing power than the whole of the NHS put together.
-If you look at the anecdotal stories you will clearly see that there is no grade or stage of disease that cannot be reversed – your body is always trying to heal – even when the mechanisms behind these transformations are not properly understood.
+If you look beyond the conventional narrative you will clearly see that there is no grade or stage of disease that cannot be reversed.
+Even though we don’t understand ‘how to cure cancer’ your body does.
+Your body is always trying to heal and there is always something you can do to support your own healing process.
 But everyone’s cancer is different, and personal programmes are the best way to leave no stone unturned.
-For some of us, the power of food, sleep, fasting, exercise, sunlight and joy may be just as important as surgery, radio- and chemotherapy.
+The power of food, sleep, fasting, exercise, sunlight and joy may be just as important as surgery, radio- and chemotherapy.

 Will we work well together?

 In my experience, tackling cancer in this way attracts exceptional people and it can bring exceptional results.
-It’s not unusual for the people I work with to have very strong instincts and convictions about the path they want to take and the things that are important for healing.
-My practice is firmly evidence-based but I always encourage clients to tune into their inner voices and intuitions, I believe there’s knowledge there that we ignore at our peril.
-In fact most of us were ignoring it for a long time before diagnosis!
+It’s not unusual for the people I work with to have strong instincts and convictions about the path they want to take.
+My practice is firmly evidence-based but I always encourage clients to tune into their inner voices and intuitions.

 It’s a great privilege to work with the clients who choose me and I am getting used to hearing the phrase, ‘my oncologist can’t believe how well I’m doing’.
-However, it’s a demanding approach that may be overwhelming for some, and you have to be 100% convinced about the path you’re choosing.
+However, it’s a demanding approach that may be overwhelming for some, and requires a deep level of commitment and a form of belief.
 For that reason I will only work with people who contact me directly.
 Please don’t contact me to ask me to help your mother, or your best friend: no matter how much you love them if they are not fully on board and driving the process this is not the path for them.

-In recent years the challenge of food and planetary sustainability has added another layer of complexity to our food choices: a plant-based diet is at the core of all my food plans and I work with a range of omnivorous, pescatarian and vegetarian clients, but it is much more difficult to achieve a nutritionally optimised anti-cancer diet as a strict vegan.
-If you have immovable beliefs or preferences around food that will be hard to change, then nutritional therapy will not work well for you.
+In recent years the challenge of food and planetary sustainability has added another layer of complexity to our food choices: a plant-based diet is at the core of all my food plans and I work with a range of omnivorous, pescatarian and vegetarian clients, but in my view it is difficult to achieve a nutritionally optimised anti-cancer diet as a strict vegan.
+If you have immovable beliefs or preferences around food that will be hard to change, then nutritional therapy will be more challenging for you.
 The whole idea of nutritional therapy is that you need to find a different diet to the one you’re eating in order to change your health.

-Cancer is an unpredictable condition and, since almost all of my clients are having treatment at the same time as working with me, it’s impossible to make any claims about the effectiveness of my work.
-Despite our intention to be evidence-based, beliefs play a very strong part in recovery.
+Since almost all of my clients are having treatment at the same time as working with me, it’s impossible to make any claims about the effectiveness of my work.
 In my view it’s the whole combination – medical treatment combined with a synergistic diet and lifestyle plan and your own drive and determination – that is the key to recovery.
 Correcting nutrient deficiencies, rectifying hormonal imbalances, gut disorders, calming inflammation, improving detox and repair and addressing sleep and stress issues can help treatment to work better and help you to stay healthy to withstand more treatment.
 It’s a winning combination that makes all the difference.